 Most visitors are looking on your site’s menu bar for information or specific products.
 There’s a fine line between having too many and too few categories on an eCommerce site.
 This may be something you’ll need to test to find the optimum result.

 Your site should also have a strong search function so that visitors can quickly find what they need.
-Also, don’t get cute with your design.
-Most web users expect to find the search bar in the top right corner of the page, your logo in the top left corner, and contact information in the footer.
+Also, don’t get cute with your web design.
+Most web users expect to find the search bar in the top right corner of the page, creative logos in the top left corner, and contact information in the footer.

 Part of making the website experience seamless for your visitors is onboarding.
 This refers to the simplicity with which they can sign up for any services, fill out forms, comment, get registered, etc.